-From FY 2012 to FY 2013
+From FY 2013 to FY 2014

-Changes in the MRF valuation during FY 2013 included:
+Changes in the MRF valuation during FY 2014 included:

-- 1) New economic assumptions due to the Federal Accounting Standards Advisory Board (FASAB) financial reporting Statement of Federal Financial Accounting Standards 33 (SFFAS No. 33), discussed further in Note 7, "Military Retirement Benefit Liabilities"; - 2) Refinement to reserve duty model rates; - 3) Updated disability valuation factors; and - 4) Miscellaneous minor valuation modeling updates
+- 1) New economic assumptions due to the Federal Accounting Standards Advisory Board (FASAB) financial reporting Statement of Federal Financial Accounting Standards 33 (SFFAS No. 33), discussed further in Note 7, "Military Retirement Benefit Liabilities"; - 2) Updated non-disability retiree decrement rates; - 3) New mortality improvement factors; and - 4) Updated CSB/Redux take-rates

 Items (1) - (4) are all classified as assumption changes in the actuarial valuation.
-Of the changes listed above, SFFAS No. 33, which provides standards for selecting discount rate assumptions and the valuation date for measuring pension liabilities, is the most substantial.
+Of the changes listed above, the new mortality improvement factors are the most substantial.
+Factors based on the Society of Actuaries' "Mortality Improvement Scale MP-2014 Report" (MP-2014) were approved for use in the 2014 MRF valuation.
+MP-2014 is a full generational scale used to project increasing life expectancies.
+It is based on mortality improvement trends found in the U.S. general population and converges to an ultimate 1 percent annual rate.
 SFFAS No. 33 requires the use of a yield curve based on marketable Treasury securities to determine the interest rates used to calculate actuarial liabilities for federal financial statements.
 Historical experience is the basis for expectations about future trends in marketable Treasury securities.
-The DoD Board of Actuaries approved items (2) - (4) at their July 2013 meeting.
+Beginning this year, the yield curve was provided by the Office of Economic Policy (the series of Treasury spot rates was provided by the Office of Thrift Supervision in prior years).
+The DoD Board of Actuaries approved items (2) - (4) at their July 2014 meeting.
 Item (1) is prescribed and therefore the resulting economic assumptions will be different than those assumed by the DoD Board of Actuaries for funding calculations.